theupdateframework/tuf-on-ci/docs/REPOSITORY-MAINTENANCE.md

 two signers instead.
 The process is:

 * tuf-on-ci-delegate is used to modify signers
-* the new signers accepts invitation and adds their keys to the delegating roles metadata
+* the new signer accepts the invitation and adds their keys to the delegating role's metadata
 * the signers of the delegating role must accept the new key by signing the new version of delegating metadata